syncfusion-content/uwp-docs/uwp/Pivot-Chart/Common/Zooming-Panning.md

 layout: post
 title: Zooming and Panning in UWP Pivot Chart control | Syncfusion
 description: Learn here all about Zooming and Panning support in Syncfusion® UWP Pivot Chart (SfPivotChart) control and more.
-platform: UWP
+platform: uwp
 control: SfPivotChart
 documentation: ug
 ---

 # Zooming and Panning in UWP Pivot Chart (SfPivotChart)

 The SfPivotChart allows you to zoom in, zoom out, and pan the chart area with the help of this support.
-Zooming is used to view the in-depth information of specific chart area, when there are number of data points inside the chart.
+Zooming is used to view the in-depth information of a specific chart area, when there are a large number of data points inside the chart.
 Panning is used to navigate the chart area.

-Zooming and panning allows you to take a close-up look of the data point plotted in the series.
+Zooming and panning allow you to take a close-up look at the data point plotted in the series.

 **Initialization**